Akshit8/k8s-certmanager/README.md

 Kubernetes cluster installed with `Nginx-ingress` and accessible with `kubectl` is required.
 I am using [Kind](https://kind.sigs.k8s.io/) to deploy a test kubernetes cluster, but you can choose any distribution of kubernetes of your choice.

-For using Kind, you may refer it's [installation docs](https://kind.sigs.k8s.io/docs/user/quick-start/).
+For using Kind, you may refer to its [installation docs](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ## Installing cert-manager with regular manifests